giantswarm/rfc/giantswarm-crd-managmenet-via-flux-extension/README.md

 ### Unique `crds` kustomization per MCB `bases/provider` via new MCB flux source

-Instead of a concreate, single `crds` Flux kustomization resource there is rather a convention that we have one called `crds`.
+Instead of a concrete, single `crds` Flux kustomization resource there is rather a convention that we have one called `crds`.
 Then each provider in MCB under `bases/provider` is responsible to create it.

 For this to work we need a new MCB Flux source that is optimally deployed to all clusters, tho for this issue